 Arcanum's military is divided up into three distinct groups: the Ship Guard, the City Guard and the Spell Guard.

 The Ship Guard is the navy of Carrikos.
 It consists of the fighters, sailors, officers and captains that man the small fleet.
-Since Arcanum is Carrikos' only major port city, the Ship Guard is based in Arcanum.
-Arcanum's fleet consists of 8 large warships and a variety of smaller vessels.
+Since Arcanum is the nations only major port city, the Ship Guard constitues the entirety of the Carrikosian navy.
+It is entirely based in Arcanum.
+The Ship Guard consists of 8 large warships and a variety of smaller vessels.

 The Spell Guard is the elite fighting force within the city.
-This group consists of mage warriors who are skilled in both arms, armor and spellcraft.
-The knights of the Spell Guard wear light ringmail and leather armor and fight with short swords and small shields.
-They are also skilled magi with potent spell ability.
-The Spell Guard knights often serve as the personal bodyguards of the Syndicate archmages.
-Because the best are invited to join, the Spell Guard is a small group, typically between 75 and 100 members.
+This group consists of mage warriors that hold the rank of knight.
+They are highly skilled in both arms, armor and spellcraft.
+The knights of the Spell Guard wear heavy plate armor and fight with sword and shield.
+Like the city guard, their helmets are adorned by great horse plumes, though their plumes are dyed blue.
+They are also skilled wizards with potent spell ability.
+The Spell Guard knights often serve as the personal bodyguards of the Syndicate members and other high ranking city officials.
+Because only the best are invited to join and because their training is time consuming and expensive, there are few of them.
+The exact size of the Spell Guard varies from year to year, but typically numbers between 75 and 100 members.

 Arcanum's economy is strong and stable.
 The city sits at the crossing of two major roads and has a large, well-equipped seaport.
 A variety of cargos come and go by ship and caravan from all over the continent.